stanfordnlp/stanza/README.md

 The Stanford NLP Group's official Python NLP library.
 It contains support for running various accurate natural language processing tools on 60+ languages and for accessing the Java Stanford CoreNLP software from Python.
 For detailed information please visit our [official website](https://stanfordnlp.github.io/stanza/).

-🔥 &nbsp;A new collection of **biomedical** and **clinical** English model packages are now available, supporting syntactic analysis and named entity recognition (NER) from biomedical literature text and clinical notes.
+🔥 &nbsp;A new collection of **biomedical** and **clinical** English model packages are now available, offering seamless experience for syntactic analysis and named entity recognition (NER) from biomedical literature text and clinical notes.
 For more information, check out our [Biomedical models documentation page](https://stanfordnlp.github.io/stanza/biomed.html).

 ### References